Skip to main content

 Merge PDFs route

-This multipart/form-data route accepts PDF files and merges them alphabetically.
+This multipart/form-data route accepts PDF files and merges them alphanumerically.

 POST /forms/pdfengines/merge